mollywoodnini/ga-z270x-ug/README.md

 * You can now boot from the SSD instead of the USB.
 * **Nvidia only:** If the system booted without GPU acceleration, open System Preferences and change to use Nvidia Web Drivers and reboot.

 When there is a security update, DO NOT update the same day.
-Wait a few days as there could be potential issues with kexts and drivers.
+Wait a few days to a week as there could be potential issues with kexts and drivers.
 Nvidia drivers come days after a patch.

 ## NVRAM